Labelbox/labelspark/README.md

-# LabelSpark Python Library
+# Labelbox Connector for Apache Spark

-Access the LabelSpark library (a connector between Databricks and Labelbox) to connect an unstructured dataset to Labelbox, programmatically set up an ontology for labeling, and return the labeled dataset in a Spark DataFrame.
+Access the Labelbox Connector for Apache Spark to connect an unstructured dataset to Labelbox, programmatically set up an ontology for labeling, and return the labeled dataset in a Spark DataFrame.
 This library was designed to run in a Databricks environment, although it will function in any Spark environment with some modification.

 Labelbox is the enterprise-grade training data solution with fast AI enabled labeling tools, labeling automation, human workforce, data management, a powerful API for integration & SDK for extensibility.
 Visit [Labelbox](http://labelbox.com/) for more information.

-LabelSpark is currently in beta.
+This library is currently in beta.
 It may contain errors or inaccuracies and may not function as well as commercially released software.
 Please report any issues/bugs via [Github Issues](https://github.com/Labelbox/LabelSpark/issues).

 ## Table of Contents